hwetsman/Addiction_Diagnosis_Andtreatment_Manual/Part_Two_Biology_Basics.md

 It is a basic principle of the Townsend Way to treat cue induced craving after normalizing dopamine tone, even if no obvious cues are reported, if there is continued use or craving.

-Medications to modulate the dopamine spike: In general, someone with a lower dopamine tone will have a higher dopamine spike.
+### Medications to modulate the dopamine spike: In general, someone with a lower dopamine tone will have a higher dopamine spike.
 This is because the D2 receptor exists in two forms, long and short, L and S. The D2L is the primary post-synaptic receptor and the D2S is the primary pre-synaptic receptor.
 The function of D2S is to turn off the dopamine release.
 If there is insufficient dopamine release, insufficient dopamine receptor activation or insufficient dopamine receptor density there will not be enough D2S to turn off the spike.
 The dopamine/endorphin positive feedback loop, which is also responsible for the height of the spike, is modulated by the action of GABAb at both the VTA and the NA.

 Generally, as we raise someone’s dopamine tone, their spike will decrease because of the greater activation of D2S.
 However, there is a polymorphism of the gene responsible for creation of the D2 receptor, DRD2, which causes a splice variant and a change in the ratio of D2L to D2S.
 With this polymorphism, patients have a smaller percentage of the short form of the receptor and therefore less pre-synaptic signal to shut off the spike.
 Such people, when their dopamine tone is raised will still experience a high rewarding spike, perhaps even from stimuli that aren’t normally considered rewarding.
 Such people may complain of transient high dopamine symptoms with medication.
 Because the dopamine spike is followed by a crash, such people often find that they are triggered to use even when exposed to stimuli not normally thought of as a drug.
 Efforts to modulate the dopamine spike in these cases can come from increasing GABAb tone.
 Recent work has also found that glutamate modulation may help with lowering the spike as well.

 Whether the cause is decreased GABAb tone itself or the D2 splice variant, increasing GABAb tone or toning down glutamate can be useful to modulate the dopamine spike.
 Baclofen, the only pure GABAb agent approved for humans, and all the anti-epileptic drugs (AEDs) are useful for this purpose.
 Benzodiazepines are more GABAa than GABAb and are not safely used in people with addiction.
 Acamprosate is a glutamate modulator that has an FDA indication in alcohol dependence.
+<div style="page-break-after: always;"></div>

-Danger of SSRIs
+## Danger of SSRIs

 If we look at the cartoon of the mid-brain reward system, we see that the dopamine signal leads indirectly to an increase of a serotonin signal to areas of the cortex.
 This signal is what gives people with a normal functioning midbrain a sense of being okay; there’s enough of everything and things will be all right.
 If we give someone with a poorly functioning dopamine signal a medication to boost their levels of serotonin, such as an SSRI, the cortical signal will increase despite the absence of it natural cause, good dopamine tone in the midbrain.
 Sounds like a great treatment for people with addiction, right?